apache/www-site/content/foundation/governance/meetings.md

 # Boad of Directors voting  {#boardvoting}

-## How we tally vots for Board members
+## How we tally votes for Board members

 The ASF uses Single Transferable Votes (STV) to elect candidates to all nine seats on the board annually.
 Every candidate runs individually; there is no slate or block of candidates.
 Only ASF Members can nominate people for the board election; and to date all candidates have already been ASF Members.